 Potential benefits of patient-specific surgical guides:

-- Helps precisely replicate pre-surgical plan;
+- Help precisely replicate pre-surgical plan;

-- Shortens the duration of surgery;
+- Shorten the duration of surgery;

-- Decreases the risk of surgical complications.
+- Decrease the risk of surgical complications.

-Fixation of Ortho Baltic patient-specific surgical guides
+Fixation options of Ortho Baltic patient-specific surgical guides

 Patient-specific surgical guides may be fixed to the patient’s anatomical structures using the following methods: